LeeroyJenks/one-two-tap/README.md

 # one-two-tap
-A bare-bones jQuery plugin to allow for callback on double tap and single tap, with threshold selection
+A bare-bones jQuery plugin to allow for callback on double tap and single tap, with threshold selection.

 ##Demo
 [plugins.getdans.info/one-two-tap](http://plugins.getdans.info/one-two-tap)